openeuropa/oe_webtools/modules/oe_webtools_cookie_consent/README.md

 The `oe_webtools_cookie_consent` module performs 3 different tasks:
 * Provides a banner that allows the user whether to accept or refuse tickets from the website.
 * Preprocesses the media_oembed iframes and alters the URL to go through the EC cookie consent service.
+* (soon) Preprocesses iframes provided by the video_embed_field or the video_embed_wysiwyg modules and also redirects the source through the EC cookie consent service.

 For more information see [here](https://webgate.ec.europa.eu/fpfis/wikis/display/webtools/Cookie+Consent+Kit).